 Investor relations and understanding shareholder views

 Our corporate website contains useful shareholder information, copies of presentations and policies in relation to governance and sustainability.
-Please see www.dunelm.com.
+Please see https://corporate.dunelm.com.

 All Directors will be available at the Annual General Meeting to meet with shareholders and answer their questions.

-Purpose and business principles – The Board has defined the Group’s “purpose”, namely “to help everyone create a home they love – the “Home of Homes”.
-This is supported by five business goals, underpinned by our business principles, which define how we will act towards others.
+Purpose and business principles – The Board has defined the Group’s ‘purpose’, namely “to help everyone create a home they love”.
+This is supported by three customer promises, and underpinned by our business principles, which define how we will act towards others.
+Members of the Board and the leadership team are expected to act as role models for our business principles, and all colleagues are appraised against them.
 Further details of this are set out in the Strategic Report.
-Members of the Board and the leadership team are expected to act as role models for our business principles, and all colleagues are appraised against them.

 Code of business conduct – Alongside our business principles we have a Code of Business Conduct, available on our website https://corporate.dunelm.com, which sets out the specific standards of conduct that our Board and colleagues are expected to meet.
 We have a separate anti-bribery and anti-corruption policy, and senior colleagues and colleagues who have the ability to influence purchasing decisions receive training on induction and annual refresher training.